 Refer to Reserve static IP and custom domain for more details.

 If you want to use your own certificate, the required configuration is identical to Elasticsearch.
-See Custom HTTP certificate.
+Check Custom HTTP certificate.

 You can disable the generation of the self-signed certificate and hence disable TLS.
-See Disable TLS.
+Check Disable TLS.

 To use Elastic Maps Server from your Kibana instances, you need to configure Kibana to fetch maps from your Elastic Maps Server instance by using the